La Center Food Service

 Each student now has a 4-digit Food Service Number, even students that have not purchased lunch in the past.
 For most students, this will be the same 4-digit number it has always been.
 For some students who have always paid cash (Or didn’t use the lunch program), this will be a new ID number.
 In grades 5-12, we’ll list the food service number on the student’s schedule that’s handed out at the beginning of the year.
 For grades K-4, your student’s teacher will have their ID number and will distribute them at the beginning of the year.

 Harvest of the Month is a farm to school program La Center is participating in to promote Washington anTd locally grown menu items in school meal programs.
 Each month we’ll highlight a seasonal item and use it in the month’s menus.
-October’s food: APPLES!
+November’s food: WINTER SQUASH!

 La Center School District’s Food Services Department is an essential partner in the educational mission of the La Center School District and its role in the district’s comprehensive nutrition program.
 The district provides varied and nutritious food choices consistent with the applicable federal government Dietary Guidelines for Americans.